arthurrump/arthurrump.com/content/posts/20190719-git-based-versioning-using-fake.md

 ## Using with Azure DevOps Pipelines

-When you're running you're builds on Azure Pipelines, there are two more things to consider:
+When you're running your builds on Azure Pipelines, there are two more things to consider:

-- When your Git repo is cloned, the commit is checked out and not a branch, so `getBranchName` will always return "NoBranch".
+- When your Git repo is cloned, the commit is checked out, not the branch, so `getBranchName` will always return "NoBranch".
 - You might want to set the build number to match your calculated version.

 To do these two things, here are a couple more helper functions: